GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex3.md

 ---
 :::

-__Result:__ The layer “ML1_zonal_statistic” should now have the column “Index_per_IPCPolygon_ML1”.
-The numbers in this column have to be smaller than in the “district” column.
+__Result:__ The layer "ML1_zonal_statistic" should now have the column "Index_per_IPCPolygon_ML1".
+The numbers in this column have to be smaller than in the "district" column.

 :::{dropdown} Video: Calculation of Population Proportion per Intersection Polygon